Impact of non-Markovian evolution on characterizations of quantum thermodynamics: Introduction

 \section{Introduction}

 A realistic quantum system is subjected to the influence of the environment.
 The dynamics of the system is altered by this, and as a consequence, information is lost from the system to the external environment.
 A paradigm for examining how the ambient environment affects a quantum system is provided by the theory of open quantum systems (OQS)~\cite{bruer-petrrucione, sbbook, weiss}.
 Ideas pertaining to open quantum systems are applicable to a number of scenarios~\cite{Louisell, caldeira-leggett1983, GrabertSchrammIngold, sbqbm, sbsterngerlach, sbrichard, sbjavidprd, sbkhushboocoherence, sbunruh1, sbunruh2, reactioncoordinaterefs1, reactioncoordinaterefs2, reactioncoordinaterefs3, blhu, sgad, plenio}.
 A Markovian approximation, which implies that the environment instantly recovers from its contact with the system, can be used to describe the evolution of an OQS in many situations.
 This results in a constant movement of information from the system to the environment.
-However, research has being pushed into domains beyond the Markovian evolution due to increasing technical and technological advancements.
-In many of these situations, a clean division between system and environment time scales cannot be anticipated, leading to non-Markovian behavior~\cite{breuer1, Breuer_2012, rivas, rivas1, vasile,lu,luo,fanchini,haseli,hall1,sss_dephasing_depolarizing, sam1-banerjee, devega-alonso, laine, kumar2018non, nmad-channel, phase-covariant}.
+However, research has been pushed into domains beyond the Markovian evolution due to increasing technical and technological advancements.
+In many of these situations, a clean division between system and environment time scales cannot be anticipated, leading to non-Markovian behavior~\cite{breuer1, Breuer_2012, rivas, rivas1, vasile,lu,luo, fanchini, haseli,hall1,sss_dephasing_depolarizing, sam1-banerjee, devega-alonso, laine, kumar2018non, nmad-channel, phase-covariant, Hakoshima, xingli_li}.
+Non-Markovian behavior, such as that caused by strong system-bath coupling, can delay decay and sometimes even cause a rebirth of quantum effects~\cite{kumar2018non, Wang_2013, devvrat_qsl}.
+The dynamics of quantum speed limit time, introduced below, can demonstrate how the evolution of the system of interest might alter owing to the nature of the bath~\cite{Deffner2_2017, Pfeifer}.